kchoi123/frog/README.md

 > This project has only been tested on <b><u>macOS Monterey with Intel Chip</u></b>.

 <br>
 <p>Commands in this repo can vary depending on macOS M1 chips and Windows versions.
-Virtualenv can be a way of standarizing and can be developed in the future.</p>
+Virtualenv can be a way of standardizing and can be developed in the future.</p>
 <br>
 <hr>